 School boards are required to have written records of their meetings.
 How does this process occur?
 Learn more here.

-Each board has flexibility and choice how to implement its own policies and practices, to ensure orderly, productive meetings.
+Each school board has flexibility and choice how to implement its own policies and practices, to ensure orderly, productive meetings.
 No one board needs to be organised the same as another, though practice and procedures must be consistent with legislation and charter obligations.

 Find out more about the commonly used process which boards use for decision making processes.

-Each school board of trustees is a crown entity and has the authority to govern the school.
+Each school board is a crown entity and has the authority to govern the school.
 At times the board may delegate or pass aspects of authority to other people and/or committees to complete certain aspects.
 Find out more in this module.